JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 An alternative scheme (referred to as ‘Plan B’ in the Statement of Reasons for making the CPO) has been promoted by a group of local stakeholders, using the acronym xxx.
 The scheme proposed by xxx is clearly superior to that of the Acquiring Authority.
 It would require less funding, would be less intrusive and would meet the Acquiring Authority’s objective of achieving an improved.

+AA is pending £380k per unit on new Council house building programme (not including land acquisition costs) - it has £xxm set aside for this and we suggest that this should be used instead

 Conclusion:
 The AAAP envisaged redevelopment because at the time it was assumed that "it would cost too much to bring the homes up to decent homes standards".
 It asserted that redevlopement would also enable an uplift in density to 4200 new homes and that these would be of better quality in terms of environment and sustainability.
 Given that the scheme fails to conform with these objectives and given the significant number of homes brought up to DHS in the interim ...